IS-UMK/lemkis/concurency/basics/ideas_for_project.md

+# Ideas for Large C++ Projects Involving Concurrency

+Here are several ideas for large C++ projects that involve a good deal of concurrency.
+These projects are designed to take advantage of multithreading and parallelism, leveraging modern C++ concurrency features to maximize performance and scalability.

-# Building an HTTP Server Framework
+## Building an HTTP Server Framework

 Building an HTTP server framework be a **great project idea**, especially if you want to deepen your understanding of networking, concurrency, and modern C++ programming.
 Here’s an analysis of why this could be a good idea, what challenges you might face, and how it compares to existing frameworks like Trantor:

-## Why It’s a Good Idea
+### Why It’s a Good Idea

 1. **Learning Opportunity**:
    - Building an HTTP server framework involves working with **non-blocking I/O**, **thread pools**, and **event loops**, which are core concepts in concurrent programming.